 The film TOXIC was shot between May and December 2019.
 It was screened at a variety of events and was a runner-up (“Considered”) for the top environmental film event TVE Global Sustainability Film Award 2020.
+It was also part of the official selection of the S.O.F.A.
+Film Festival.

 It is not an anti-Brexit film in the sense that I assumed, while making the film, that Brexit would go ahead.
 The question is what to do to manage the consequences of this historical moment.
 And whether these consequences are something that people have genuinely voted for.
 And if they assumed the environment would be protected anyway, whether they are they being made aware of any (unintended?) consequences, as Brexit “gets done”.
 Clearly, this is far from being the case.